Diah50/Highborne-Conquest-Main/README.md

 Features:
 * Territory-Control - capture, colonize, and control territories until your control.
 * Multiple victory conditions - win the game through other means beside Domination.
-* Complext Economy - gather food, wood, coins to sustain your people and collect special resources like stone, iron, and crystals to progress your civilization.
+* Complex Economy - gather food, wood, coins to sustain your people and collect special resources like stone, iron, and crystals to progress your civilization.
-* Simple, Cute and Readable Graphics
+* Simple, Cute and Readable Graphics, inspired by Rimworld.

 Join our Discord and give us feedback on our game! https://discord.gg/mbPujKc5TV